DOT (graph description language)

-DOT is a graph description language.
-DOT graphs are typically files with the filename extension gv or dot.
-The extension gv is preferred, to avoid confusion with the extension dot used by versions of Microsoft Word before 2007.
+DOT is a graph description language, developed as a part of the Graphviz project.
+DOT graphs are typically stored as files with the .gv or .dot filename extension — .gv is preferred, to avoid confusion with the .dot extension used by versions of Microsoft Word before 2007. dot is also the name of the main program to process DOT files in the Graphviz package.

 Various programs can process DOT files.
 Some, such as dot, neato, twopi, circo, fdp, and sfdp, can read a DOT file and render it in graphical form.
 Others, such as gvpr, gc, acyclic, ccomps, sccmap, and tred, read DOT files and perform calculations on the represented graph.
 Finally, others, such as lefty, dotty, and grappa, provide an interactive interface.
-The GVedit tool combines a text editor with noninteractive image viewer.
+The GVedit tool combines a text editor and a non-interactive viewer.
 Most programs are part of the Graphviz package or use it internally.

+DOT is historically an acronym for "DAG of tomorrow", as the successor to a DAG format and a dag program which handled only directed acyclic graphs.